Editor's Dispatch: At the Movies!

 Mandrake's presence in the country.
 Mandrake, of course, is entirely innocent, but once his motives are questioned, he starts to dig deeper into the growing conspiracy-- and finds the mysterious Princess Narda, who was supposedly killed in the military coup that took over her country.
 Soon, he discovers that this plot involves real magic, and Mandrake's

 own powers begin to awaken.
-Mandrake is by Christian Bale, Lothar is Chiwetel Ejiofor of 12 Years a Slave, and Zoe Saldana of Stark Trek plays Princess Narda.
+Mandrake is by Christian Bale, Lothar is Chiwetel Ejiofor of 12 Years a Slave, and Zoe Saldana of Star Trek plays Princess Narda.

 Okay, I've got to be honest: Mark Trail is how this entire thing started.
 I've wanted to see a Mark Trail movie forever!
 Think about it: Mark Trail as a wild slapstick action comedy, complete with zany scenes chock full of wildlife facts?
 It would be a super summer blockbuster family film!
 Plus, Jon Hamm's comedy chops generally get overlooked in